Dairy Promotion Program: Dairy in schools

-From 1983 to 2004 milk consumption increased from 122.4 billion pounds to 176.3 billion pounds.
+From 1983 to 2004, milk consumption increased from 122.4 billion pounds to 176.3 billion pounds.
 Some of the ideas that have come from the dairy checkoff are dairy products in vending machines, cheese cubes, and plastic bottles instead of cartons in schools.
 The dairy checkoff has also encouraged the sale of whole milk products as skim and low fat has become more popular, the need to sell whole dairy has increased.
 This is done through the partnerships explained above.

 Controversies

-The Agriculture Department has recently come under fire for their lack of transparency regarding funding and expenditures.
-They have not published financial reports on a $400 million promotional and dairy research fund in the past four years.
-Because of the lapse in publishing of these legally required annual financial reports, a lack of accountability, transparency, as well as oversight by the USDA has been exposed.
-The agency has declined to explain the multiple year delay for financial reports.
+In September 2017, the US Department of Agriculture came under fire for their lack of transparency regarding funding and expenditures.
+They had not published financial reports on the $400 million promotional and dairy research fund in the past four years.
+Because of the lapse in publishing of these legally required annual financial reports, a lack of accountability, transparency, and oversight by the USDA was exposed.
+While the Department of Agriculture declined to explain the multiple year delay for financial reports, a counsel of the Department of the Interior said there had been issues in the verification process.